openeuler-mirror/stratovirt/docs/config_guidebook.md

 ```

 In addition to the required slot information, five optional properties are supported for virtio-gpu.
 * max_outputs: Number of screens supported by the current graphics card.
-The maximun value is 16. (can switch by using ctrl + alt + <num>, for details, see vnc Client switchover)
+The maximum value is 16. (can switch by using ctrl + alt + <num>, for details, see vnc Client switchover)
 * edid: Edid feature, the virtual machine's kernel may checks this feature for HiDPi.
 You are advised to set to true.
 * xres/yres: The size of the login windows.
 * max_hostmem: The maximum memory that a graphics card can occupy on the host is expressed in byte.
-You are advised to set not less than 256MiB, otherwise the final supported resoltuion is affected.
+You are advised to set not less than 256MiB, otherwise the final supported resolutions is affected.

 Note:
 1. Only virtio-gpu 2D supported.